 - You'll need 2 parts of any of our Clear Melt & Pour Bases and 1 part of any of our Opaque (white) Melt & Pour Bases

-- Add a small amount Liquid Yellow Dispersion with a touch of Dark Brown Oxide Liquid (or chocolate gold or cappucino Mica for a touch of sheen) to make the biscuit colour.
+- Add a small amount Yellow Liquid Pigment Dispersion with a touch of Dark Brown Oxide Liquid (or chocolate gold or cappucino Mica for a touch of sheen) to make the biscuit colour.
 Go REALLY EASY on the brown colour as you are making quite small quantity for one set of crackers.
 I use a paddle pop stick to measure the colour drop by drop.
 If you overcolour, use some extra white base or a little liquid Titanium Dioxide.

 - Pour into the Cracker mould cavities